jbrummer402/CS546-FinalProject/README.md

 # CS546-FinalProject

-To seed the database call 'npm run seed'
+First seed the database with 'npm run seed'
+Then call 'npm start'